Kirill-Stulov/TestGuru/README.md

   -Test Results
     Results of a user taking a test
     Could track score, time taken, questions correct/incorrect

-  -Categories
-    Tests can be organized into categories/groups

-  -Some other entities that may make sense:
-    Roles - model for managing admin vs regular users Test Versions - for tracking revisions of tests Certificates - issued to users for passing

   -Key relationships:
     User has many Test Results